ENCODE-DCC/snovault/src/snovault/elasticsearch/searches/README.md

 * mixins.py - Mixin classes, usually used to gernate facets (what is shown in response JSON) from aggregations (how ES treats them) - mixed in to Reponse classes.
 * parsers.py - Classes for handling the query string
 * queries.py - Classes and sub-classes for generating Elasticseach queries; many views have specific query variants.
-* responses.py - The primary classes that are the core of the Views.
-FieldedReponse is the simplest useful Response.
+* responses.py - Classes for ES Responses (QueryResponse and subclasses) and Pyramid view responses (FieldedReponse and subclasses).

 ### Longer Examples